Logging & Observability

-Trace your AI agents implementations to detect errors and performance bottlenecks in real-time.
+Trace your AI agent implementations to detect errors and performance bottlenecks in real-time.

 Last updated

-Trace your AI agents implementations to detect errors and performance bottlenecks in real-time.
+Trace your AI agent implementations to detect errors and performance bottlenecks in real-time.

 Last updated

 Many of the Agents you build with Neuron AI will contain multiple steps with multiple invocations of LLM calls.
-As these applications get more and more complex, it becomes crucial to be able to inspect what exactly is going on inside your agents.
-The best way to do this is with Inspector.
+As these applications get more and more complex, it becomes crucial to be able to inspect what exactly is going on inside your system.

-The Inspector team designed Neuron AI with built-in observability features, so you can monitor AI agents were running, allowing you to get meaningful insights from inside of your agents to help you move from prototype to production with confidence.
+The team designed Neuron AI with built-in observability features, so you can monitor AI agents were running, allowing you to get meaningful insights from inside of your agents to help you maintain reliability for production applications.

 You have to install the Inspector package based on your development environment.
-We provide integration packages for PHP, Laravel, Symfony, CodeIgniter.
+We provide integration packages for , , , , .
 Check out our GitHub organizations.

 Neuron AI integrates seamlessly with Inspector just installing the appropriate package.
-When your agent are being executed you will see the details of their internal steps on the Inspector dashboard.
+When your agents are being executed, you will see the details of their internal steps on the Inspector dashboard.

 For any additional support drop in a live chat in the the dashboard.
 We are happy to listen from your experience, find new possible improvements, and make the tool better overtime.